 Clean Car Fuel Standards (AB 1493, Pavley): Signed into law in 2002 and commonly referred to as Pavley standards.
 Requires carmakers to reduce greenhouse gas (GHG) emissions from new passenger cars and light trucks beginning in 2011.
-More recent standards, called the Advanced Clean Car Standards, took effect in 2016 and will require further GHG reductions from new vehicles.
+An updated set of standards, called the Advanced Clean Car Standards, took effect in 2016 and requires further GHG reductions from new vehicles.
+A further set of standards, called the Advanced Clean Car II Standards, will take effect in 2026 and will lead to all new light-duty vehicles being zero-emission starting in 2035.